yxb8mh/DS2022/labs/lab3-scripts.md

     Take a moment to `print(r)` and view all the results.
 You can also do this by opening the fully-formatted URL above in a web browser.
 Note the variety of data available around your work in GitHub.

     Much more information on the [**GitHub API is available**](https://docs.github.com/en/rest?apiVersion=2022-11-28).

+7. Use `chmod` to make your script executable, and run it.
+Make sure no errors occur.

 ## Submit your work